Sanglorian/orcus/Orcus Player Options - current.md

 ### Hardy Shift

-**Prerequisite:** You know at least one *shape of the X* power.
+**Prerequisite:** You know a Form power

-**Benefit:** When you use a *shape of the X* power, you may spend a recovery to heal damage up to your recovery value.
+**Benefit:** When you use a Form power, you may spend a recovery to heal damage up to your recovery value.

 ### Hybrid Form

 **Prerequisite:** You know at least one power with the Form keyword.

 **Benefit:** When you use a Form power, you can choose to take a hybrid, humanoid form instead of a pure animal form.
-In this case, you can keep your current size.
+In this case, you can keep your current size, and your current speeds wherever they are better than your new form’s speeds.
 Because your hybrid form is humanoid, you can talk, use weapon powers and otherwise make use of having arms and hands.

 ### Versatile Shifting